knightsUCF/CarRacing/Log.md

 Once the player colliders with a car, restart the game, to begin to give the player a sense of gameplay.
 Also save the high score so the player can test their high score against others.

+Also add some screeshake on collision from the Moenen pack.

 We also want to add some basic sounds here.

 This actually is all we need to do for now.
 Once this becomes part of a solid prototype, we will want to also introduce some sort of powerups coming down the street for us to catch.